RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow/index.md

     The code to set up the Sense HAT has been included for you.

-+ Add the highlighted code to set up a variable for the colour Red and then turn all the pixels red:
++ Add the highlighted code to set up a variable for the colour Red and then turn all the pixels red using `sense.clear(R)`:

     ![screenshot](images/rainbow-red.png)

     Make sure you use a capital letter `R`.

 + Orange is next.
 Orange is red mixed with green.
 You can adjust the numbers until you get an orange that you like.
 Make sure you use a capital letter `O` not a number zero.
+Use `sense.clear(O)` this time to test the new colour.

     ![screenshot](images/rainbow-orange.png)

 + Now add variables `Y`, `G`, `B`, `I`, `V` so that you have the seven colours of the rainbow.
-You can look up RGB colours at <a href="http://jumpto.cc/trinket-colours" target="_blank">jumpto.cc/trinket-colours</a>
+You can look up RGB colours at <a href="http://jumpto.cc/colours" target="_blank">jumpto.cc/colours</a>

     You can test your colours using `sense.clear()`.